naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 - making zero context switches and zero futex calls:  by pinning thread to the cpu and spinning the thread during idle will achieve it, for this variable thread pool like camel-aggregator and hysterix need to make constant number of threads,  this improves the latency  and throughput to the maximum.
 This is suitable for highend servers.

-## Papers related to syscall impact on performance:
+## Papers related to Async performance:
  -   [syscall impact in high end NoSQL database](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/HighThroughputDatabaseForBigData.pdf) .
  -   [Minimising syscall : Golang apps in ring-0](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/GolangAppInRing0.pdf).
   -  [Netty uses Jemalloc variant for memory allocation](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/malloc_paper_techpulse_submit_final.pdf).